Lightning-AI/models/README.md

 trainer.fit(LitModel(), ckpt_path=checkpoint_path)
 ```

+## Advanced Checkpointing Workflow

-You can also enhance your training with a simple Checkpointing callback which would always save the best model to the cloud storage and continue training.
+Enhance your training process with an automatic checkpointing callback that uploads the best model at the end of each epoch.
-This can would be handy especially with long trainings or using interruptible machines so you would always resume/recover from the best model.
+This approach is ideal for long or interruptible training sessions, ensuring you’re always ready to resume from the latest optimal state.

 ```python
 import os